Emergency contraceptives

 Specific advice for women using LNG-EC

-If vomiting occurs within two hours of taking LNG-EC, a repeat dose is needed.
+If vomiting occurs within three hours of taking LNG-EC, a repeat dose is needed.

 Following use, women should be advised to use additional contraceptive precautions for seven days for the combined oral contraceptive (COC) pill, nine days for Qlaira®, and three days for the contraceptive progestogen-only pill (POP).